MiSTer-devel/MkDocs_MiSTer/docs/advanced/network.md

 The idea being the sheer number of MAC addresses being randomly assigned means the chance of the same MAC address being used in the same local network and causing a conflict is very low.

+Some operating systems like [Mr Fusion](../setup/software.md#flash-mr-fusion-to-your-microsd) will randomize the MiSTers MAC address during setup while other installers will use the same MAC address everytime.
-Due to the way the DE-10 nano is built, it is common that two or more MiSTers will have the exact same MAC address on their onboard ethernet port.
+Therefore, it is common that two or more MiSTers will have the exact same MAC address on their onboard ethernet port.

-If two such MiSTers are on the same network at the same time, then the network switches between them might send packets to the wrong MiSTer and cause connections to fail for what appears to be no reason.
+If two MiSTers with the same MAC address are on the same network at the same time,
+the network switches may start sending packets to the wrong MiSTer and cause connections to fail.
-Fortunately, it's possible to override the default MAC address.
+Fortunately, if this is the case, it's possible to override the default MAC address.

 #### Login to Linux terminal on the MiSTer
 From the MiSTers startup menu, press ++F9++ to get a Linux terminal then